 Applying for a loan for research or other purpose

 Procedures for applying for a loan for purposes other than exhibition, in particular for research, are generally less onerous, especially in terms of lead-in times.
 Borrowers are asked to contact the relevant department for details of their procedures, which vary slightly.
-Research workers borrowing from us for the first time will, in the first instance, be asked to complete a Loan Application Form, available from the relevant department - Staff Contacts for Research.
+Research workers borrowing from us for the first time will, in the first instance, be asked to complete a Loan Application Form, available from the relevant department.
 Subsequent requests may not require completion of this form.

 Requests for loans will be considered by the relevant Head of Department and specialist curatorial staff, who will consider and advise on any conditions of loan, for example in relation to sampling.